LGBTQ Informed Therapy in Westborough, MA—Therapists

 it takes no money to respect the individual.
 It takes no political deal to give people freedom.
 It takes no survey to remove repression.” ― Harvey Milk

 Emotional health requires freedom to be oneself.
 That means being honest about what you like and do not like.
 That means acknowledging your weaknesses and strengths.
 It also means being true to one’s sexuality and gender.
 For those in the LGBTQ community, there are particular challenges that others do not face.
-The therapists at Thriveworks Westborough offer LGBTQ informed therapy.
+The therapists at Thriveworks Counseling in Westborough offer LGBTQ informed therapy.
 We understand the unique challenges that people who identify as LGBTQ face as they fight for mental health and self-acceptance.

 LGBTQ Informed Counseling